AnonymousForSubmissions/GRM/README.md

 # GRM

-This is the code for the paper "Adaptive Subgraph Generation for Graph OOD Generalization" submitted to NeurIPS 2023, .
+This is the code for the paper "_Adaptive Subgraph Generation for Graph OOD Generalization_" submitted to NeurIPS 2023, .

 ### Requirement:
 torch==1.8.1